-Class A Units may be surrendered at any time for redemption on the second last Business Day of any month (a "Monthly Redemption Date"), subject to certain conditions.
+In addition to the annual redemption right, Class A Units may also be surrendered at any time for redemption on the second last Business Day of any month other than the month of the Annual Redemption Date (if available) (a "Monthly Redemption Date"), subject to certain conditions.
 In order to effect such a redemption, the Class A Units must be surrendered by no later than 5:00 p.m.
 (Toronto time) on the date which is the last Business Day of the month preceding the month in which the Monthly Redemption Date falls, subject to the Fund's right to suspend redemptions in certain circumstances.
-Units properly surrendered for redemption within such period will be redeemed on the Monthly Redemption Date and the Unitholder surrendering such Class A Units will receive payment on or before the 15th day of the month following the Monthly Redemption Date (the "Redemption Payment Date").
+Class A Units properly surrendered for redemption within such period will be redeemed on the Monthly Redemption Date and the Unitholder surrendering such Class A Units will receive payment on or before the 15th day of the month following the Monthly Redemption Date (the "Redemption Payment Date").

-A Unitholder who properly surrenders a Class A Unit for redemption on a Monthly Redemption Date, will receive the amount per Class A Unit, if any, equal to the lesser of (i) 94% of the Average Market Price, and (ii) 100% of the Closing Market Price of a Class A Unit on the applicable Monthly Redemption Date, in each case subject to a maximum redemption price per Class A Unit equal to the NAV per Class A Unit on the applicable Monthly Redemption Date, less, any costs associated with the redemption including commissions and such other costs, if any.
+A Unitholder who properly surrenders a Class A Unit for redemption on a Monthly Redemption Date, will receive the amount per Class A Unit (the "Monthly Redemption Amount"), if any, equal to the lesser of (i) 94% of the Average Market Price and (ii) 100% of the Closing Market Price of a Class A Unit on the applicable Monthly Redemption Date, less, in each case, any costs associated with the redemption including commissions and such other costs, if any.